 As you’ve likely noticed, there are a variety of face coverings to choose from - each bringing their own unique set of strengths and limitations to the table.
 For safety and sanitation purposes, it is important to seek out masks and face coverings that come individually packaged.
 The right mask ultimately depends on both how you’re planning to use it and what level of protection you’re hoping for your mask to provide.
-To start, it’s likely best to understand the different types of masks available:
+To start, it’s best to be familiar with the two key concepts the CDC recommends in terms of maximizing the effectiveness of your mask.

 The most general question you’ll want to ask yourself is whether or not you want your masks to be reusable.
 While it may seem that reusable masks are the obvious choice, there may be situations where a disposable mask is a more advantageous option.
 Boasting both a low price point and quick turnaround time, 3-ply disposable masks are ideal for protecting a small gathering, event, or meeting both on the fly and on a budget.
 Each mask is made with non-woven fabrics designed for comfort, including ear loops meant to eliminate pressure on the outer ear.